-Somerset Council has had links with the Carymoor Environmental Trust, a local charity providing recycling, waste and environmental education in Somerset.
+Somerset Council has well established links with the Carymoor Environmental Trust, a local charity providing recycling, waste and environmental education in Somerset.

-Carymoor deliveries our Schools Against Waste (SAW) programme which offers FREE assemblies and workshops to all primary schools in Somerset.
+Carymoor delivers our Schools Against Waste (SAW) programme which offers FREE assemblies and workshops to all primary schools in Somerset.

 These promote the ‘Reduce, Reuse and Recycle’ message to schools and receive great feedback from schools who have taken part.